MKhalusova/ML-JVM/README.md

 Curated list of machine learning and deep learning frameworks and resources for JVM

 ## Deep Learning
+[KotlinDL](https://github.com/jetbrains/kotlindl): a high-level Deep Learning API written in Kotlin and inspired by Keras, backed by TensorFlow Java API.
+KotlinDL offers simple APIs for training deep learning models from scratch, importing existing Keras models for inference, and leveraging transfer learning for tweaking existing pre-trained models to your tasks.

 [deeplearning4j](https://github.com/eclipse/deeplearning4j): Deep Learning framework in Java that supports the whole cycle: from data loading and preprocessing to building and tuning a variety deep learning networks.

 [TensorFlow Java API](github.com/tensorflow/java): Java bindings for TensorFlow.